 As I’m sitting in our new extra fluffy terrace chairs (which Vega believes were bought for her to choose and then you could have what’s left over), I wanted us to have a little talk about little victories and how often we’re oblivious to the small little things that scream “progress” but seem to fall on deaf ears.
-In last week’s episode and post we talked about little magic lessons bread and cheese making has taught me when it comes to making any new changes in our lifestyle.
-We talked about patience and the waiting game, how you can’t rush what can’t be rushed.
-We talked about the importance of repetition, planning, breathing room, and this all left me thinking that so often when we’re on this journey to change some of our habits, and especially when it comes to our relationship with food and our bodies, we expect a mountain to be climbed with no notice paid to the little rocks we managed to step over along the way.
+So often when we’re on this journey to change some of our habits, and especially when it comes to our relationship with food and our bodies, we expect a mountain to be climbed with no notice paid to the little rocks we managed to step over along the way.

 Some old childish beliefs

-Any big change like making more vegan choices, going vegan, leaving restriction behind, finding a way to love the body that you have, improving the way you relate to food, etc., can feel like Mount Everest.
+Any big change like making more vegan choices, going vegan, or finding more peace with food and your body can feel like Mount Everest.
 I remember looking at mountains as a kid and imagining that when they were covered in a lush green color it was a smooth coating that covered the rock almost like the grass in a golf course.
 Then, as I approached it or hiked through it, I would notice that when you stared at it from up close there was far more to it than just a magical green carpet.
 A mountain could have streams, little trees, big trees, and even no grass at all, with the canopy of trees playing a trick on you from afar.

 Climbing a mountain also didn’t mean you were on the little edge of a standing triangle like when a child draws a mountain on a piece of paper.
 In fact, it’s hardly ever smooth or straight, there are hills, valleys, steep peaks and deep ravines.
 When we focus on a change in habits we tend to forget this.
 We have an idea of what the goal should look like, for example, a day in which we open our eyes and feel 100% joyous and in love with our bodies from the moment we wake up to the moment we go to sleep.
 We have an idea of a day in which we feel perfectly attuned to our hunger and fullness cues, and either we never overeat or we never feel guilty over a food choice, or restrict afterwards, and that then the same thing is going to happen the next day, and the next day.